SeokLeeUS/self_driving_car/README.md

 Predict model to check the training model works fine:
 - predict_tl.py

-number of training/validation data is 10698.
+#umber of training/validation data is 10698.
 The location of data is

 Image reprocessing code (classifier_dataprep_01.ipynb):
 ```python